YanWittmann/launch-anything/doc/how-to.md

 ## System tray

 While the application is running, a system tray icon is shown in the bottom right corner of the screen (or wherever your taskbar is located).
-This icon can be right-clicked to open the settings, exit the bar or end the timeout mode.
+This icon can be right-clicked to open/reset the settings, exit/restart the bar or end the timeout mode.

 ![System tray](img/systemTray.png)

-## Advanced usage
+## Tips & Tricks: Advanced usage

 If you use this bar, you're most likely like me and want to reach peak efficiency.
 Here are some advanced tips: